South Alabama Jaguars football: Troy

 South Alabama and Troy are in-state and Sun Belt Conference rivals.
 The two schools first met in 2012.
 Troy lead the series at 10–4 through the 2025 season.

 Facilities

 Ladd–Peebles Stadium

 Ladd–Peebles Stadium has been home to the South Alabama Jaguars football program since it was established in 2009.
-Ladd–Peebles has been a key venue in Mobile's history.
 Opened in 1948, the first event held inside the stadium was a college football game between the Alabama Crimson Tide and the Vanderbilt Commodores on October 2, 1948.
 The stadium also lives in Alabama Crimson Tide football folklore as the site of head coach Bear Bryant's first game in charge of the Crimson Tide.
 Ladd–Peebles has hosted various other events, from concerts and boxing matches to festivals, and has a present full-capacity of 40,000 (per Ladd Peebles stadium) seats.